ETH-NEXUS/smnrp/README.md

 ## Apply custom configurations

-`SMNRP` also loads `*.conf` files in the directory `/etc/nginx/custom.conf.d`.
-You can bind mount a local directory including your custom configs to `/etc/nginx/custom.conf.d`.
+`SMNRP` also loads `*.nginx` files in the directory `/etc/nginx/conf.d/custom/*.nginx`.
+You can bind mount or copy a local directory including your custom configs to `/etc/nginx/conf.d/custom`.

 ## Integration into `docker-compose`